sobolevn/git-secret/man/man1/git-secret-add.1.md

 (It is not recommended to alter `.gitsecret/paths/mapping.cfg` manually.)

-As of 0.2.6, this command also ensures the filepath is mentioned `.gitignore` because the contents are now considered secret and should not be committed into the repository unencrypted.
+As of 0.2.6, this command also ensures the filepath is mentioned `.gitignore` as the contents are now considered secret and should not be committed into the repository unencrypted.

 The `add` action will fail unless there are already users in `git-secret`'s keyring.